-- 1. Send a signed check or money order payable to the WI SCTF.
-Do not enclose cash or correspondence. - 2.
+- 1. Send a signed check or money order payable to the WI SCTF. - Do not enclose cash or correspondence. - 2.
 Print the amount paid in the field marked "AMOUNT ENCLOSED." - 3.
-If any of your obligations are percentage expressed orders, please fill in the boxes marked "Gross Income." with the requested information. - 4.
-Please indicate the payment frequency in the box marked "Payroll Freq." using the following codes; 1=monthly, 2=semi-monthly, 3=bi-weekly, 4=weekly, and 5=other. - 5.
-If you have a new mailing address, mark the Change of Address box and indicate the changes on the Payment Coupon. - 6.
-Please use the envelope and coupons provided to remit support and fee payments. - If the "DESIGNATED COURT CASE" box is marked, indicate the court case number and/or the specific debt to which this payment is intended on the back of the Payment Coupon. - If the support obligation is currently satisfied through income withholding, the payment coupon may be used to reduce other balances.
+If any of your obligations are percentage expressed orders, please fill in the boxes marked "Gross Income:" with the requested information. - 4.
+Please indicate the payment frequency in the box marked "Payroll Freq." using the following codes; 1=monthly, 2=semi-monthly, 3=bi-weekly, 4=weekly, and 5=other.

+- 6. Please use the envelope and coupons provided to remit support and fee payments. - If the "DESIGNATED COURT CASE" box is marked, indicate the court case number and/or the specific debt to which this payment is intended on the back of the Payment Coupon. - If the support obligation is currently satisfied through income withholding, the payment coupon may be used to reduce other balances.